Iran and the US harden their positions over talks to end the nearly month-old war

 Short of a negotiated solution, the U.S. would need a dramatic escalation to end Iran’s attacks and restore the free flow of goods through the strait, where 20% of all traded oil and natural gas is transported in peacetime.
 Iran rejected a ceasefire proposal put forth by the U.S., while putting forth its own demands.

 Trump has vowed to strike Iran’s power plants if it does not fully reopen the strait.
-His new deadline pulls back on his earlier threat to bombing Iran’s energy plants if Tehran did not open the critical waterway.
+His new deadline pulls back on an earlier threat to bomb Iran’s energy plants if Tehran did not open the waterway.

 Iran had threatened to retaliate against the region’s vital infrastructure, like desalination facilities, if Trump followed through.
 Trump said he was holding off on carrying out his threat because talks aimed at ending the conflict are going “very well.”